-To book Sean Fitzpatrick please contact a JLA agent.
+To book Sean Fitzpatrick please contact your JLA Agent.

 The former All Blacks captain led his team to success over the British Lions and a clean sweep in the inaugural Tri-Nations tournament.
 His proudest moment came when he led his team to victory in the first ever Rugby World Cup.
 Sean talks about benchmarking against the world’s best and encourages an attitude of continuous learning.